8 changes to the Residential Tenancies Act every landlord needs to know about

 In fact, Independent proactively reviews your lease terms and recommends a rental increase when it comes time to renew.

-“We contact owners two months before the expiration of any lease, or annually if they’re on a periodic lease,” says Dave.
+“We contact owners two months before the expiration of any lease, or annually if they’re on a periodic lease,” says Monika.
 “We do a thorough comparative market analysis and make recommendations about raising the rent.
 If standard rents in the area have gone up a lot, we will let owners know if they may be able to justify a higher increase.”

 Secondly, your tenant must be given eight weeks notice of any rental increase.
 The notice must meet legislative requirements.
 Your property manager will ensure that the notice they send on your behalf meets these requirements.

 Before the changes, tenants could only keep pets with permission from the landlord.
 Now the onus of decision making has changed.
 The starting position is that your tenant is allowed to keep a pet unless you can show reasonable objection.
 To do so, you’ll have to apply to ACAT.

-“We very rarely see problems with pets,” Dave says.
+“We very rarely see problems with pets,” Monika says.
 “A good tenant is usually a good pet owner.
 They take pride in their home and look after it whether they own an animal or not."

 Don't worry.
 There are plenty of things you can do to make sure your property doesn’t host a pony or accommodate an aviary.
 Reasons to refuse include: